Tailus-UI/themer/README.md

 #### Multi-Theming

 The `palette` plugin comes with a variety of palettes built with the tailwindcss default colors.
-You can effortlessly switch between these palettes or even allow your users to select the theme they prefer.
+You can effortlessly switch between these palettes or even allow your users to select the palette they prefer.

 [Learn more about muilti-theming]()